Satisfactory Academic Progress Policy (Effective July 1, 2011)

-- Grades which are changed to a W through the Academic Standards appeal process
+- Grades which are changed to a "W" through the academic appeal process

 - Transfer credits

 SAP is evaluated for each student who began a term at the end of each term.
-As a result, at the end of summer 2011, SCU will administer a new SAP evaluation process.
+As of 2011, SWCU began administering a new SAP evaluation process.
 For students who do not meet the SAP standards, the new evaluations process will be as follows:

 - The Office of Financial Aid will monitor SAP at the end of each semester including Fall, Spring, and Summer.